Azure/azure-sdk/_posts/2020-05-26-async-iterators.md

 How is this done?
 We use features that were added to recent editions of JavaScript; most notably async iterators.
 Async Iterators represent a stream of data that is loaded asynchronously.
 They are used across the Azure SDK to represent asynchronous streams of data such as paginated APIs like above.

-Async Iterators, and the Async Generators that produce them, were added in the ES2018 edition of the JavaScript standard.
-They are supported natively in recent version of modern browsers, but TypeScript can compile them down to generators or even vanilla functions.
+Async Iterators, the Async Generators that produce them, and the [`for-await-of` loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loops that consume them were added in the ES2018 edition of the JavaScript standard.
+They are supported natively in recent version of modern browsers, but TypeScript can [compile them down](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-3.html#async-iteration) to previous versions of JavaScript.

 If you're already familiar with async functions, promises, generators, and iterators, feel free to skip the background below.
 If not, that's great, most of this blog is for you!